Keeping New Mothers Safe from Postpartum Haemorrhage – Part 1

 In both instances, it can be prevented in the majority of cases.,

-By 2015, deaths from maternal causes in developing countries was 239 per 100 000 live births comparable to 12 per 100 000 live births in developed countries.
+By 2015, deaths from maternal causes in developing countries were 239 per 100 000 live births comparable to 12 per 100 000 live births in developed countries.

 Quality of Health Care Always Matters